-We observe how this time, the probability (in the face of new evidence) changes to 91%.
+We observe how the probability (in the face of new evidence) changes to 91% this time.

 Knowing the exact math of probability calculations in Bayes Theorem is not the key to understanding Bayesian thinking.
-More important is our willingness to update our prior beliefs as new information becomes manifest to us.
+More important is our willingness to update our prior beliefs as new information manifests.
 But then again, is that a wise way to live our days?

-Bayesian analysis does not tell you how to select a prior.
+The bayesian analysis does not tell you how to select a prior.
 There is no correct way to choose a prior.
 Bayesian inferences require skills to translate subjective prior beliefs into a mathematically formulated prior.
 If you do not proceed with caution, you can generate misleading results.
-Furthermore, it can produce posterior distributions that are excessively sensitive to the prior probabilities.
+Furthermore, it can produce posterior distributions excessively sensitive to the prior probabilities.

-Fig- A Bayesian network (BN) representing the “profile” of the AI-ALS.
+Fig- A Bayesian network (BN) representing the “profile” of the AI-AL.